ninjali775/FIT-Deletion-Recovery/README.md

 **Forensics Investigation Team Demonstrates how to Recover Deleted Files using Foremost on Linux **

-If you have important files that got deleted, you can digitally recover these files using a program called Foremost.
+If you have important files that got deleted, you can digitally recover these files using a program called Foremost and a Linux command-line.

 For our project, we, the Forensics Investigation Team (F.I.T.), created a ZIP file that contains a toolkit for recovering lost files.
 Our ZIP file includes a guide to using Foremost as well as a virtual disk image.
 You can find the link to our ZIP file at the end of this README.md.